zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/advanced-topics/boot-mode-selection.rst

    These entries are printed as the ROM bootloader loads each segment in the software bootloader image.
 The load address and length of each segment is printed.

-   You can compare these values to the software bootloader image by running ``esptool.py --chip {IDF_TARGET_PATH_NAME} image_info /path/to/bootloader.bin`` to dump image info including a summary of each segment.
+   You can compare these values to the software bootloader image by running ``esptool --chip {IDF_TARGET_PATH_NAME} image-info /path/to/bootloader.bin`` to dump image info including a summary of each segment.
 Corresponding details will also be found in the bootloader ELF file headers.

    If there is a problem with the SPI flash chip addressing mode, the values printed by the bootloader here may be corrupted.